terilenard/dias-hackathon-testbed1/docs/source/invehicle.rst

     sudo apt install -y git python3-pip net-tools

+A separate directory in which you can work is nice:

 .. code-block:: bash

     mkdir Workspace ; cd Workspace

+The repository must be clonned recursively since it contains inside other git repositories.
+And those repositories may contain inside other git repositories (e.g., kuksa.val).

 .. code-block:: bash

     git clone --recurse-submodules https://github.com/terilenard/dias-hackathon-testbed1.git